rvetere/electron-start/README.md

 - GraphQL/Apollo, integrated server with graphql-transport-electron
 - Typescript
-- Latest React with Hooks and full HMR
+- React with Hooks and full HMR
-- Fully configurable webpack
-- Awesome dotenv and nice setup to handle it in "main" and "renderer"
 - CSS Modules & PostCSS
+- sqlite3 & electron-builder (IT WORKS!)
+- I18n with react-intl and poedit

 TODO:

-- sqlite3 integration (electron-builder?)
-- Translations plugin
 - Aliases, especially for postcss

 # install dependencies